How the KAMRA Inlay Works

 KAMRA Inlay Recovery Guide

 As with any vision correction eye surgery, healing is a process.
 Adhering to your doctor’s recovery instructions will accelerate your progress.
-It is important to remember that the amount and pace of near vision improvement varies by individual.
+It is important to remember that the pace of near vision improvement varies by individual.
 While some patients see an improvement in near vision within the first week to a month, others may require additional time to heal.
-Most patients resume normal activities and return to work within 24-48 hours.
+Most patients resume normal activities and return to work within 24 to 48 hours.

 To enhance your recovery and near vision improvement, you should: